Open Travel Guide

 Nikola Tesla Museum guided tours should be booked in advance online at nikolateslamuseum.org.
 EXIT Festival tickets go on sale months ahead.
 Most other sites are walk-in.

-What is the best time of year to visit attractions in Serbia?
+When is the best season to visit attractions in Serbia?

 April-May and September-October offer the best balance of weather, manageable crowds, and lower prices.
 Summer (July-August) is peak season with full festival programming but maximum visitors.